ownclo/blog/posts/calling-python-from-haskell.md

 except that we need to encode the `String` to UTF-8 to pass it to `PyUnicode_FromStringAndSize`, which expects a UTF-8 encoded char array.
 Converting back is simple as well, because I can build upon the `ByteString` conversion from above.
-I just need to turn the Python unicode object into a encoded char array with `PyUnicode_AsUTF8String` which I can then convert to a `ByteString` and decode:
+I just need to turn the Python unicode object into an encoded char array with `PyUnicode_AsUTF8String` which I can then convert to a `ByteString` and decode: